-Imports by U.S. military agencies - This adjustment reflects the net amount of two separate adjustments.
-BEA first deducts goods (petroleum and non-petroleum) identified in the Census data as imports by U.S. military agencies.
-BEA then adds primary source data for purchases of petroleum abroad by U.S. military agencies, which are reported to BEA by the U.S. Department of Defense.
-Non-petroleum imports are included, along with imports of services by U.S. military agencies, in the services category direct defense expenditures.
+Imports by U.S. military agencies - This addition is made for purchases of goods abroad by U.S. military agencies, which are reported to BEA by the U.S. Department of Defense.
+The Census data only include imports of goods by U.S. military agencies that enter the U.S. customs territory.